-The mitral valve is found on the left side of the heart.
-It serves as an inflow valve.
-Its duty is to allow blood from the left atrium to flow into the left ventricle.
+Mitral valve replacement surgery is a surgical procedure performed to treat a heart condition called mitral valve disease, which occurs when the mitral valve of the heart becomes damaged or diseased.
+The mitral valve controls blood flow between the heart's left atrium and left ventricle.
+When the mitral valve doesn't function properly, it can cause symptoms such as shortness of breath, chest pain, and fatigue.
 Surgery may be needed if the valve doesn’t fully open or fully close.
 When the valve is too narrow, it can make it hard for blood to enter.
 This can cause it to back up, causing force in the lungs.
 When the valve doesn’t close appropriately, blood can drip back into the lungs.
 This can be as a result of a congenital defect, infection, or a degenerative disease.

-Heart valve replacement surgical treatment is Carried out under general anesthesia with methods that are either conventional or minimally invasive.
-Conventional surgery needs a large incision from your neck to your navel.
-If you have less invasive surgery, the length of your incision can be shorter and you can also minimize your risk of infection.
+Heart valve replacement surgical treatment is carried out under general anesthesia with methods that are either conventional or minimally invasive.

 The majority of heart valve replacement recipients remain in the hospital for approximately five to one week.
 If your surgery was minimally invasive, you might be discharged earlier.
 Medical staff will give you pain medication as required and constantly observe your blood pressure, breathing and heart function throughout the first few days after a heart valve replacement.